blogc-template - blogc's template format

 {% endblock %}

-This block is similar to the listing
+This block is similar to the listing block, but its content is included

 only when there are no entries to be listed, either because no source files